The 28-year-old left New Zealand to come and race in the British Superbike Championship in 2020

-Damon Rees: Popular British championship rider passes away after battle with sudden medical condition
+Damon Rees: Popular British championship rider passes away after battle with sudden medical emergency

 His wife, Talia Rees, said the 28-year-old Kiwi was ‘now my guardian angel’.
 She had earlier posted a hopeful update, describing her husband as ‘critical but stable’ and hailing him as a ‘warrior and he’s doing an incredible job at fighting this battle’.